Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs

 \subsection{Long-Caption Understanding}

-While the standard context window for CLIP-like models is 77 tokens, pretraining on short, web-crawled captions has been shown to result in models effectively attending to only the first 20–30 tokens in the caption \citep{zhang2024long}.
-This observation motivates the use of long, dense captions both as a tool for learning complex representations and as a test bed for generalization under real-world complexity.
+Standard CLIP-style models are trained on short, web-crawled captions and have a limited context window of 77 tokens, often effectively attending to only the first 20–30 tokens \citep{zhang2024long}.
+This motivates the use of long, dense captions both as a tool for training and for evaluating generalization under realistic linguistic complexity.

-\paragraph{Datasets} Several datasets have been introduced that contain long, dense captions for training and evaluation.
-ImageInWords~\cite{garg2024imageinwords} provides detailed human-written descriptions, with a test set of 445 images, targeting fine-grained and contextual understanding.
-Urban1k~\cite{zhang2024long}, derived from Visual Genome~\cite{krishna2017visual}, includes 1,000 complex urban scenes with synthetically generated detailed captions.
-Densely Captioned Images~\cite{urbanek2024picture} (DCI) focuses on compositionality, providing two versions: dense human-annotated captions (DCI), and a LLM-summarized version (sDCI) compatible with CLIP's 77-token limit.
-DOCCI~\cite{onoe2024docci} targets diverse long caption challenges: spatial relations, counting, text recognition, and commonsense reasoning, with captions designed to distinguish between visually similar images.

-On a larger scale, Localized Narratives~\cite{pont2020connecting} offers dense, grounded descriptions collected through a synchronized verbal and pointing methodology, recaptioning COCO, Flickr30K, ADE20K~\cite{zhou2019semantic}, and over 670,000 images from OpenImages~\cite{kuznetsova2020open}.
-ShareGPT4V~\cite{chen2024sharegpt4v} presents a synthetic alternative, where 100,000 high-quality captions generated by GPT4-V~\cite{achiam2023gpt} are used to train a captioning model, which then generates long descriptions for 1.2M images, sourced from COCO, LAION~\cite{schuhmann2021laion}, CC~\cite{sharma2018conceptual}, SBU~\cite{saleh2015large}, and others.
-LotLIP~\cite{wu2024lotlip} scales this further by captioning 100M images using InstructBLIP, LLaVA, and the captioner trained on ShareGPT4V, applied to standard CLIP pretraining datasets (CC3M~\cite{sharma2018conceptual}, YFCC15M~\cite{thomee2016yfcc100m}, LAION~\cite{schuhmann2021laion}, COYO~\cite{kakaobrain2022coyo-700m}).